Op-ed length essays on a fairer globalization. We welcome submissions.

 William C. Frederick 01/18/07

-The essential is invisible.
-Bill Frederick says critics of corporate social responsibility (CSR) miss this point when they focus only on the means and shortcomings of CSR initiatives.
-Riffing on the famous 1897 Sun editorial "Yes, Virginia, there is a Santa Claus," Frederick argues that the larger purpose of CSR advocacy is being achieved.
+Riffing on the famous 1897 Sun editorial "Yes, Virginia, there is a Santa Claus," Frederick argues that the larger purpose of Corporate Social Responsibility (CSR) advocacy is being achieved.
 CSR has injected a new awareness of social values into business decisions, operations, policy, and strategy.

 Madeleine Lynn 01/12/07